Spirit (Earth, Wind & Fire album): Critical reception

 Music Week proclaimed "With a more spiritual, ethereal feel than the six albums they had already cut to that point, it really marks a turning point in their career and is crammed with excellent tunes."
-Simon Warner of PopMatters noted the album's "ear-catching repertoire...(to) confirm E,W&F as a world talent, yet its shiny production and its impeccable vocal layering lacks the surprises that Open Our Eyes provides."
+Simon Warner of PopMatters noted the album's "ear-catching repertoire...(to) confirm EW&F as a world talent, yet its shiny production and its impeccable vocal layering lacks the surprises that Open Our Eyes provides."
 Rick Atkinson of The Record wrote "Any album that can hit the album charts, the single charts, and discos all at once is a guaranteed success.
-John Rockwell of The New York Times declared "What is most interesting about Maurice White and his musicians..is their refusal to be locked into any stylistic format.
+John Rockwell of The New York Times declared "What is most interesting about Maurice White and his musicians... is their refusal to be locked into any stylistic format.
 Mr. White's record will be labeled 'disco' in some quarters, and indeed parts of if, would not sound out of place in a disco.
 But, generally, Earth, Wind and Fire is closer to jazz, or to jazz rock, than to the thumping formulas of disco.
 And yet the group isn't afraid to slip in a ballad, either."
 Variety also found "Another solid rhythm and blues session with one of the slickest acts of the genre, Earth, Wind & Fire, which always keeps it together...A couple of instrumentals break up a lot of smooth, polished vocal instrumental trips."

 Isaac Hayes called Spirit one of Earth, Wind & Fire's five essential recordings.
 Rick Atkinson of The Record placed Spirit at number 5 on his list of the top 15 albums of 1976.
 Spirit was also nominated for an American Music Award for Favorite Soul/R&B Album.
-A song from the album called Earth, Wind and Fire was also Grammy nominated in the category of Best Instrumental Composition.
+The song "Earth, Wind & Fire" was also Grammy nominated in the category of Best Instrumental Composition.